paulrudy/alfred-go-to-here/README.md

 # Go To Here - Alfred workflow

+Switch current path of Open/Save dialogs and Finder windows

 ## Note on updating to version 4+

 *(If you've updated via the Alfred Gallery, you can ignore this message).*